 |2 tbsp||lemon juice, freshly squeezed||3/4 lemon|

 |1||green onions/scallions, finely chopped|

 |ground pepper to taste [optional]|

 - Prepare one square of heavy-duty aluminum foil per each steak.
-Spread the margarine on the foil, then lay one steak on top.
-Add the wine, then season with half of the oregano followed by ground pepper to taste.
+Spread the butter on the foil, then lay one steak on top.
+Add the lemon juice, then season with half of the oregano followed by ground pepper to taste.
 Wrap the salmon steaks loosely in foil, sealing the edges securely.

 - Cook on a medium-hot grill for about 10 min, until just tender.
 Alternatively, the fish may be broiled in the oven.
 Check with a fork to see if the fish is cooked through.

-- While the fish is cooking, finely dice the tomatoes and chop the green onion tops, then put them in a bowl.
+- While the fish is cooking, finely dice the tomatoes and chop the scallions, then put them in a bowl.
 Add the olive oil, the remaining oregano, and salt to taste.
 Toss well.

 - Serve the salmon hot or cold, covered with the salsa.

 per 1 Serving (260g)